-- 20.1 Doctors are frequently called upon to express a view about a colleague's professional practice.
-This may, for example, happen in the course of a medical audit or peer review procedure, or when a doctor is asked to give a reference about a colleague.
+- 20.1 Medical practitioners are frequently called upon to express a view about a colleague's professional practice.
+This may, for example, happen in the course of a medical audit or peer review procedure, or when a medical practitioner is asked to give a reference about a colleague.
 It may also occur in a less direct and explicit way when a patient seeks a second opinion, specialist advice or an alternative form of treatment.
-Honest comment is entirely acceptable in such circumstances, provided that it is carefully considered and can be justified, offered in good faith and intended to promote the best interests of the patient. - 20.2 A doctor should, where the circumstances so warrant, inform an appropriate person or body about a colleague whose professional conduct, competence or fitness to practice may be called into question.
-The Medical Council has procedures for rehabilitating doctors whose fitness to practice is impaired by a physical or mental condition.
-See section 4. - 20.3 It is unethical for a doctor to make unjustifiable comments which, whether directly or by implication, undermines trust in the professional competence or integrity of another doctor.
+Honest comment is entirely acceptable in such circumstances, provided that it is carefully considered and can be justified, offered in good faith and intended to promote the best interests of the patient. - 20.2 A medical practitioner should, where the circumstances so warrant, inform an appropriate person or body about a colleague whose professional conduct, competence or fitness to practise may be called into question.
+The Bahamas Medical Council has procedures for rehabilitating medical practitioners whose fitness to practise is impaired by a physical or mental condition (See section 4). - 20.3 It is unethical for a medical practitioner to make unjustifiable comments which, whether directly or by implication, undermines trust in the professional competence or integrity of another medical practitioner.